Promotions to Full Professor on the Charles River Campus

 From Dr. Jean Morrison, University Provost and Chief Academic Officer

-I am delighted to announce the promotion of 8 members of our Charles River Campus faculty to the rank of Full Professor at Boston University.
+I am delighted to announce the promotion of five members of our Charles River Campus faculty to the rank of Full Professor at Boston University.

-Through seminal scholarship, field-defining exploration, and passion for the transmission of knowledge, these exceptional faculty members have emerged as leaders, both in their respective areas of research and in their classrooms.
-They are merging disciplines to discover solutions to some of our most pressing challenges, producing foundational writings that help to further evolve our understanding of the world, and working to inspire a new generation of young scholars and professionals.
-In doing so, they help to demonstrate each day the depth and excellence of Boston University’s talented academic community.
-We are proud to count them as members of our faculty and pleased that they have reached this significant milestone here at BU:
+At the heart of a successful research institution are exceptional faculty.
+The individuals we recognize today have emerged as leaders, both in their respective areas of research and in their classrooms.
+They are bridging disciplines and discovering solutions to some of our most pressing challenges, authoring foundational texts that help advance our understanding of the world, and working to inspire a new generation of young scholars and professionals to shape the future.
+In doing so, they exemplify each day the depth and excellence of Boston University’s talented academic community.
+We are proud to count them as members of our faculty and are excited to see them reach this significant milestone here at BU: